 *While there is some benefit to using dual extraction to more efficiently extract water-insoluble components of reishi (ie. such as triterpenes) with alcohol/ethanol as solvents, there is also the risk of introducing unknown and toxic substances including solvent residues into the final product.

 Reishi has traditionally been extracted using water only which has been time-tested to be safe through centuries of use in Eastern Medicine.
-Modern highly pressurized hot water extraction methods can still extract triterpenes such as Ganoderic Acid A (and the water-soluble components (ie. beta-glucans) without the added risks of alcohol extraction.
+Modern highly pressurized hot water extraction methods can still extract triterpenes such as Ganoderic Acid A (and the water-soluble components (ie. beta-glucans) without the added risks of alcohol toxicity.

 A simple test to determine the quality of a reishi product is to taste it.
 Reishi has a distinct, earthy and bitter taste and is prevalent in sources that contain pure reishi essence.